-Data from the Office of National Statistics Labour Force Survey found that last year, around 13.7% of the UK population works from home, a figure which is constantly on the rise.
-The benefits of creating a virtual workforce are significant; YouGov research published in October 2015 found that 30% of virtual workers felt that their productivity increased when they worked remotely.
-The PGI found that 82% of virtual workers were less stressed than office-based colleagues and a study by Stanford University found that employee turnover dropped buy as much as 50% at companies with a virtual workforce.
+Data from the Office of National Statistics Labour Force Survey found that last year, around 13.7% of the UK’s population worked from home.
+A figure which is constantly on the rise.
+The benefits of creating a virtual workforce are significant.
+YouGov research published in October 2015 found that 30% of virtual workers felt that their productivity increased when working remotely.
+A study by Stanford University found that employee turnover dropped by as much as 50% at companies with a virtual workforce.

 Create the virtual workforce that is right for you

-As with any new technology or managed trend, the way you react to the opportunities it presents will determine its success.
-Understanding how the virtual workforce could be applied in your business, and implementing it in a way that brings about change positively, will take long term planning, strategy and change management.
+Understanding how the virtual workforce can be applied in your business, and implementing it in a way that brings about change positively, will take long term planning, strategy and change management.